ASFHyP3/hyp3-docs/docs/using/quota.md

 we've implemented a monthly processing quota.
 Anyone with an [Earthdata Login](https://urs.earthdata.nasa.gov/home) can freely request 250 jobs each calendar month.

-We may periodically adjust this quota based on usage with the goal of providing valuable products to the widest breadth of users possible.
+We may periodically adjust this quota based on usage, with the goal of providing valuable products to the widest breadth of users possible.

 If the quota doesn't meet your needs, please contact us and let us know how you